 The management of related risks is particularly important to the Bank, given its focus on the provision of services.
-We use advanced methods to measure risk (internal OpVaR model, scenario analyses).
+We use advanced procedures for risk measurement (internal OpVaR model, scenario analyses).

 Operational risk is limited by a wide-ranging set of instructions, process definitions, and authority rules.
 The various Division heads have direct responsibility for compliance with and the ongoing updating of these rules and regulations.
-A department within Risk Controlling responsible for process definitions across the whole Bank provides support in this regard.
+A department within Central Bank Management responsible for process definitions across the whole Bank provides support in this regard.
 The Internal Audit Department audits the conformity of business activities with these rules and regulations at regular intervals.